rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 Data quality is the cornerstone of any successful data warehouse.
 Fortunately, dbt equips us with the tools needed to maintain impeccable data integrity.
 Through features like [built-in testing](https://docs.getdbt.com/docs/testing), sample data, and seed data, we can validate our data with ease[^3].
-This not only ensures the clarity and reliability of our data but also empowers us to catch issues early on, before they escalate into larger problems.
+This ensures the clarity and reliability of our data but also empowers us to catch issues early on before they escalate into larger problems.

 Rails developers know the importance of properly tested code.
-Unit, integration and end-to-end tests are key to allowing many developers to quickly iterate on a single code base.
-This is achieved in dbt by leveraging the built-in test suite in addition to unit testing complex algorithms and transformation logic by encapsulating them into reusable macros across multiple data models.
-With this testing in place we can confidently trust that our math is accurate, our mappings are relevant, and our data is trustworthy.
-Even moreso, we can now alert data engineers when anomalies are detected and take action to mitigate them.
+Unit, integration, and end-to-end tests are key to allowing many developers to iterate on a single code base quickly and efficiently.
+This is achieved in dbt by leveraging the built-in test suite as well as unit testing complex algorithms and transformation logic by encapsulating them into reusable macros across multiple data models.
+With this testing in place, we can confidently trust that our math is accurate, our mappings are relevant, and our data is trustworthy.
+Even more so, we can now alert data engineers when anomalies are detected and take action to mitigate them.

 Therefore, adequate test coverage is the first convention we introduce to any project.
 Peer review is likely the best way to keep developers honest in this regard, however I prefer automation wherever possible.
-A tried an true method that has worked well is using commit hooks to perform checks to ensure that our code is measuring up.
+A tried and true method that has worked well is using commit hooks to perform checks to ensure that our code is measuring up.
 Traditionally, I have leaned towards plugin-less approaches, however [pre-commit](https://pre-commit.com/) has a library of functionality that simplifies this process beyond simple bash scripts.
 This API allows us to leverage custom plugins that perform the validations we need.
-The following is snippet offers a glimpse into a typical pre-commit setup for a dbt project:
+The following snippet offers a glimpse into a typical pre-commit setup for a dbt project:

 ```yaml